 For example, if you're creating a table with executive titles because you want to know how many and which C-level titles you have in your database, your data might look like this:

-You can see you’ve already got a problem.
+You can see you've already got a problem.
 You have CFO at the top, but you also have Chief Financial Officer as the third line down and Chief Finance Officer closer to the bottom.
 You have CEO, but also Chief Executive Officer.
-You Chief Technology Officer, but also CTO.
-Something is wrong, and the first time you present this table to anyone, they’re going to call that out.
+You have Chief Technology Officer, but also CTO.
+Something is wrong, and the first time you present this table to anyone, they're going to call that out.

 Standardizing titles for accurate segmentation